dchiado/gridiron-analytics/README.md

 ```
 - The web app will be available at `http://127.0.0.1:5000`

-Alternatively, you can run them from the command line like:
+Alternatively, you can run the scripts from the command line like:
 ```
 $ python3 -c 'from flaskr import matchups; print(matchups.results(2009, 2011, False, 5, True))'
 ```